entorenee/eslint-config-dslemay/README.md

 - **JSX-A11y:** Configures ESLint to check JSX for accessibility issues.
 Includes the rules from [eslint-plugin-jsx-a11y](https://github.com/evcohen/eslint-plugin-jsx-a11y).
 To use this ruleset, add `dslemay/jsx-a11y` to the `extends` array in your ESLint config.
 - **TypeScript:** Configures ESLint to work with TypeScript including disabling some base ESLint rules which do not interface well with TypeScript files.
 Includes rules from [@typescript-eslint plugin and parser](https://github.com/typescript-eslint/typescript-eslint).
 If your project is pure TypeScript, add `dslemay/typescript-pure` to the `extends` array in your ESLint config.
 If your project is a mix of TypeScript and JavaScript, use `dslemay/typescript` instead.
 The only difference is that the latter applies the TypeScript rules as an override to `.tsx?` files rather than globally.

+The TypeScript ruleset relies on Type definitions and being aware of the location of your TSConfig.
+By default, it looks in the root directory for `'./tsconfig.json'`.
+If your TSConfig is located in a different place or has a different name, you will need to configure the [parser options](https://github.com/typescript-eslint/typescript-eslint/tree/master/packages/parser#configuration) as a local override.

 ## Integration with Prettier

 Prettier provides consistent code format and can reduce common stylistic bike-shedding.
 This configuration does not install Prettier or provide a Prettier configuration file.
 Some additional configuration is required in your project to use Prettier.